 It’s tough to talk marketing without using the word “segment.”
 (We’re guilty as charged–see above.)
 It’s the language we’re used to.
 But even if it’s hard to change the lingo we all understand, it’s time for a mind shift away from segments.
 Why?

 They’re impersonal.
 While people may belong to a segment by default, as a result of their demographic or life circumstances, nobody identifies as being part of a segment.
 The rising noise—created in part by the flood of impersonal marketing tactics—leaves consumers feeling overwhelmed and disconnected, and this is driving them towards brands that provide more authentic exchanges.

-Rather than thinking in terms of segments, think in terms of tribes.
-Tribes carry much richer meaning and tap into a deep sense of identity that promotes true connection.
-But how do you identify a tribe?
+Rather than thinking in terms of segments, think in terms of communities.
+Communities carry much richer meaning and tap into a deep sense of identity that promotes true connection.
+But how do you identify a community?

-Think of it like this: a tribe is a group of people who strongly identify with a specific characteristic.
+Think of it like this: a community is a group of people who strongly identify with a specific characteristic.
 It could be their:

 - Occupation (teachers).

 - Deep commitment to their country (the military).

 It could even be an organization they belong to and value, such as the Sierra Club or AARP.

 There are all sorts of different communities.
 The key is finding something that is core to a person’s identity and having it be a big enough group to warrant directing marketing dollars to.